A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Observational Data

 \subsection{Selection of the K and M Dwarf Sample}

+Combining photometric observations with proper motion measurements is an effective method for selecting nearby dwarf stars.
+This technique is routinely used in the search for cool stars in the solar neighborhood \citep[e.g.][]{Reyle.04}, and has been suggested as an effective method for screening giants from transit surveys \citep{Gould.03}.

-To select the sample of stars that are probable K and M dwarfs we apply cuts on the proper motion and on the color.
+To select our sample of stars that are probable K and M dwarfs we apply cuts on the proper motion and on the color.
 Proper motion measurements are taken from the PPM-Extended catalog \citep[PPMX;][]{Roser.08} which provides proper motions with precisions ranging from 2~mas/yr to 10~mas/yr for 18 million stars over the full sky down to a limiting magnitude of $V \sim 15.2$.
 The PPMX catalog provides complete coverage of the HATNet survey for stars with $V-I_{C} \la 1.2$ for the 2K fields and for stars with $V - R \la 0.7$ for the 4K fields.
 For stars redder than these limits, the faint limit of HATNet is deeper than the faint limit of PPMX.
-We select all stars from this catalog with a proper motion $\mu > 30~{\rm mas/yr}$.
+We select all stars from this catalog with a proper motion $\mu > 30~{\rm mas/yr}$, as these are stars for which the proper motion is detected with better than $3\sigma$ confidence.
 For the color selection we use the 2MASS $JHK_{S}$ photometry and, where available, $V$-band photometry from the PPMX catalog, which is taken from the Tycho-2 catalog \citep{Hog.00} and transformed to the Johnson system by \citet{Kharchenko.01}.
-Only $\sim 4\%$ of the stars have $V$ photometry given in the PPMX catalog, for the majority of stars that do not have $V$ photometry we calculate an approximate $V$ magnitude using
+Only $\sim 4\%$ of the stars have $V$ photometry given in the PPMX catalog, for the majority of stars that do not have $V$ photometry we calculate an initial approximate $V$ magnitude using

 which is determined from 590 Landolt Standard stars \citep{Landolt.92} with 2MASS photometry, and is used internally by the HATNet project to estimate the $V$ magnitudes of transit candidates for follow-up observations.
 We then select stars with $V-K_{S} > 3.0$ which corresponds roughly to stars with spectral types later than K6 \citep{Bessell.88}.
 This selects a total of \NUMredppmx{} stars from the PPMX catalog, of which \NUMredppmxinhat{} fall in a reduced HATNet field; of these \NUMredppmxinhatwithlc{} have a HATNet light curve containing more than 1000 points.